 Ideally, people with a long time until retirement will invest in the stock market.
 Investors with 10 or more years until retirement can afford to take on more risk and go for the high returns offered by the stock market rather than playing it safe with certificates of deposit and Treasury bonds; you can’t lose money in very safe investments, but you can’t earn much either.

 The easiest solution to the investing dilemma?
 Go with a total market index fund to get started.

 A total market index fund offers instant diversity, which mitigates many of the risks inherent in the market such as specific company risk or geographic risk.
-Those risks crop up when just one or two companies — or even just one country — account for most of a portfolio.
+Those risks arise when just one or two companies — or even just one country — account for most of a portfolio.

-Consistent saving coupled with a reasonable rate of return over a long period of time could put you in the millionaires’ club.
-At the very least, it will help you pay the bills in retirement.
+Consistent saving coupled with a reasonable rate of return over a long period of time will help you reach your retirement savings goals.